-As the single State agency for Medicaid, EOHHS oversees administration of the program and is responsible for ensuring that eligibility determinations and enrollment procedures are conducted in accordance with applicable federal and State laws and regulations.
+- A. As the single State agency for Medicaid, EOHHS oversees administration of the program and is responsible for ensuring that eligibility determinations and enrollment procedures are conducted in accordance with applicable federal and State laws and regulations.
 There are both MACC group (MAGI standard) and IHCC group (SSI standard) eligibility pathways that may result in enrollment in RHO for beneficiaries.
 To enroll in the MMP, applicants must qualify as an MME in accordance with the applicable provisions set forth herein.
 Enrollment in PACE is a standing option for eligible beneficiaries.
-Applicants are processed as summarized below:

-- (1) Eligibility Determinations EOHHS or its designee is responsible for determining the eligibility of applicants for Medicaid and Medicaid funded LTSS, including those who have third party coverage through Medicare.
-All LTSS applicants must meet financial and clinical criteria related to the need for an institutional level of care set forth in MCAR Sections 0376 and 1500, respectively.
-The eligibility duties of EOHHS also include: - (a) Level of Need.
+Applicants are processed as summarized below: - 1.
+Eligibility Determinations EOHHS or its designee is responsible for determining the eligibility of applicants for Medicaid and Medicaid-funded LTSS, including those who have third party coverage through Medicare.
+All LTSS applicants must meet financial and clinical criteria related to the need for an institutional level of care set forth in the Medicaid Code of Administrative Rules, Overview of Medical Assistance and Institutional Care, respectively.
+The eligibility duties of EOHHS also include: - a.
+Level of Need.
 EOHHS applies clinical criteria to determine whether and to what extent the needs of an applicant/beneficiary require the level of care provided in an institutional setting nursing facility, hospital, intermediate care facility for intellectual disabilities.
-EOHHS is also responsible for identifying beneficiaries for whom there is unlikely to be an improvement in functional/medical status. - (b) Beneficiary Liability.
-EOHHS determines the amount LTSS beneficiaries must pay toward the cost of the care-beneficiary liability-through a process referred to as the post eligibility treatment of income (PETI).
-All beneficiaries of Medicaid funded LTSS are required under the Medicaid State Plan and the State's Section 1115 waiver to contribute to the cost of the services they receive to the full extent their income and resources allow, irrespective of care setting or service delivery option.
-Failure to make such payments may result in termination of eligibility for non-cooperation (See MCAR Section 1500.01 (F)). - (c) Person Centered Planning and Service Arrangements.
-In addition to determining eligibility and beneficiary liability for Medicaid LTSS, EOHHS is responsible for engaging beneficiaries in person-centered care planning in which the beneficiary leads an assessment and discussion of his or her needs and goals and information about various care options.
-This process includes the development of a service plan that corresponds to the beneficiary's needs and goals and assists beneficiaries and their families in selecting the appropriate service delivery option and making care arrangements. - (2) Service Delivery Options and Enrollment EOHHS assures that every beneficiary has access to health coverage through the service delivery options provided for in federal and State law that most appropriately meet his or her needs.
-Once a determination of eligibility has been made, beneficiaries are evaluated for enrollment in managed care versus fee for service.
+EOHHS is also responsible for identifying beneficiaries for whom there is unlikely to be an improvement in functional/medical status. - b.
+Beneficiary Liability.
+EOHHS determines the amount LTSS beneficiaries must pay toward the cost of the care beneficiary liability through a process referred to as the post-eligibility treatment of income (PETI).
+All beneficiaries of Medicaid-funded LTSS are required under the Medicaid State Plan and the State's Section 1115 waiver to contribute to the cost of the services they receive to the full extent their income and resources allow, irrespective of care setting or service delivery option.
+Failure to make such payments may result in termination of eligibility for non-cooperation (See Medicaid Code of Administrative Rules, Post-Eligibility Treatment of Income).

+- c.
+Person Centered Planning and Service Arrangements.
+In addition to determining eligibility and beneficiary liability for Medicaid LTSS, EOHHS is responsible for engaging beneficiaries in personcentered care planning in which the beneficiary leads an assessment and discussion of his or her needs and goals and information about various care options.
+This process includes the development of a service plan that corresponds to the beneficiary's needs and goals and assists beneficiaries and their families in selecting the appropriate service delivery option and making care arrangements. - 2.
+Service Delivery Options and Enrollment EOHHS assures that every beneficiary has access to health coverage through the service delivery options provided for in federal and State law that most appropriately meet his or her needs.
+Once a determination of eligibility has been made, beneficiaries are evaluated for enrollment in managed care versus fee-for service.

-C. Service Delivery Options
+1.26.3 Service Delivery Options